jibingl/CCNA-CCNP/README.md

 # CCNA
 1. Portsecurity - the behavior of the switch when configure port-security?
 Under what cuccumstance port will be vilated?
+2. IP helper - where should the helper configration reside in?
 12. Network design - 3-tier, 2-tier (callopsed core layer)
 15. Late collisions?